 On September 26, 2011, DigiPen launched DigiPen Institute of Technology Europe Ė Bilbao offering two bachelorís degree programs: Bachelor of Science in Computer Science in Real-Time Interactive Simulation and Bachelor of Fine Arts degree in Digital Art and Animation, to forty students.

 On October 11, 2011, DigiPen Institute of Technology Singapore was granted accreditation by ACCSC as a branch campus of the main school located in Redmond, Washington, USA.

-In 2012, DigiPen added three new degree programs: the Bachelor of Arts in Music and Sound Design, the Bachelor of Science in Engineering and Sound Design, and the Master of Fine Arts in Digital Arts.
+In 2012, DigiPen added three new degree programs: the Bachelor of Arts in Music and Sound Design (now known as Bachelor of Science in Computer Science and Digital Audio), the Bachelor of Science in Engineering and Sound Design, and the Master of Fine Arts in Digital Arts.

 In 2014, DigiPen added a new degree program: the Bachelor of Science in Computer Science.

 *ACCSC granted approval for this degree in 2006.

 ** DigiPenís international branch campus (DigiPen Europe-Bilbao) does not fall within the scope of ACCSC accreditation.